tappytaps/j2objcworker/readme.md

 # J2ObjC Worker
 The J2Objc worker is the tool to simplify development using [J2ObjC](https://developers.google.com/j2objc/).

-Both ways, how to integrate Java sources with Xcode project described on J2ObjC site has downsides - and are good enough for projects, that has already stable Java backend and the iOS app is only using it.
-However this is not how we work in our company - we develop common Java backend and iOS frontend at one time.
+Both ways, how to integrate Java sources with iOS project described on J2ObjC site have downsides - and are good enough for projects, that have already stable Java backend and the iOS app is only using it.
+However this is not how we work in our company - we develop common Java backend and iOS frontend simultaneously.
 Therefore we usually change both Java part and iOS (Swift part) every day.

-We needed to fast and easy integration, ideally compatible with CocoaPods.
-J2ObjC Worker tool helps with this.
+We needed fast and easy integration, ideally compatible with CocoaPods.
+That was reason to create J2ObjC Worker.

 ## How it works
 This tool is highly inspired by [nodemon](http://nodemon.io) and other similar tools, that do one simple thing - watch specific files and when they change, do something.
 In case of J2ObjC Worker, it calls J2ObjC tool.